By John Isaacs

 Iowa – Iowa Sen. Joni Ernst (R) is running for reelection.
 National Democrats, including the Democratic Senatorial Campaign Committee and Emily’s List, appear to be rallying around real estate executive and former congressional candidate Theresa Greenfield (D).
 However, there are other candidates in the race, including insurance company owner Eddie Mauro, and still others considering.
 Ernst is considered the favorite.

 Kentucky – Majority Leader Mitch McConnell (R) surmounted a tough challenge in 2014, 56%-41%.
 But he could face a difficult election next year because of his close connection to President Trump and his lukewarm ratings in the state.
-However, the Majority Leader is a strong campaigner who has shown a tendency to raise vast amounts of money.
+However, the Majority Leader is a strong campaigner who has shown an ability to raise vast amounts of money.
+In July, former fighter pilot and House candidate Amy McGrath (D) announced she is running.

-Maine – Sen. Susan Collins (R) has been a highly popular incumbent in the state, but may have alienated some moderate voters with recent votes.
+Maine – Sen. Susan Collins (R) has been a highly popular incumbent in the state, but may have alienated some moderate voters with some votes, particularly to confirm Judge Kavanaugh.
 In 2018, Democrats picked up the governorship from a retiring Republican and won both House seats in the state.
+Betsy Sweet (D), who took third place in last year’s primary for governor, is running.
+In late June, state House Speaker Sara Gideon’s jumped into the race, and immediately was endorsed by the Democratic Senatorial Campaign Committee and EMILY’s List.

 Massachusetts – If there is any challenge to incumbent Democratic Senator Ed Markey, it is likely to come in a Democratic primary.
 Some pundits theorize that Markey, a long-time leader on nuclear weapons issues, could be vulnerable.
 Labor attorney Shannon Liss-Riordan (D) has announced a primary challenge.